 When a lithium ion makes its way from one electrode to the other, one electron is transferred.
 However, researchers have started experimenting with other metals, known as multivalent metals, in which two or more electrons are transferred for every ion.
 The more efficient nature of the reaction could increase battery storage by two or three times.

 The only problem is working out what kind of materials should be used for the components of these batteries.

-Research published in September last year, by a team including Dr Benjamin Morgan, from the Department of Chemistry at the University of Bath, England, found that replacing the negative electrode with titanium dioxide can allow a multivalent battery to work.
+Research published in September in 2015, by a team including Dr Benjamin Morgan, from the Department of Chemistry at the University of Bath, England, found that replacing the negative electrode with TiO2 can allow a multivalent battery to work.

-This is because the titanium dioxide can be adapted to deliberately introduce defects, which provide a space for ions such as magnesium and aluminium (multivalent ions) to fill, transferring more than one electron each time.
+This is because the TiO2 can be adapted to deliberately introduce defects, which provide a space for ions such as magnesium and aluminium (multivalent ions) to fill, transferring more than one electron each time.